Thermal shock and temperature variation tests

 Standards applicable to thermal shock tests

-- RTCA DO 160 Section 5: Rapid temperature variation tests for aeronautical equipment.
+- RTCA DO 160 Section 5: Rapid temperature change tests for aeronautical equipment.

 - NF EN 50155: Railway applications - Electronic equipment used on rolling stock